TMHvanEijk/ADA/Assignment 1/readme.txt

 - searchservice
 the search service is here to be able to search the auctions and store the search history
-	-resources
-		utility for the database inside of the docker container where for now the auction database is stored.
-Next this will be connected to the auctionservice
 	-app.py
-		This is used to create, fill, search the auction database through an API.
-From the GET, i.e. search, the http request is posted to the google cloud function.
+		This is to GET, i.e. search, in the auction bigquery.
+From here the search is posted to the google cloud function to trigger the http, which in turn stores the search in the dearch_history.
 	-Dockerfile
 		defenition of the image to build
 	-history_faas
 		The function that is used by the google cloud to store the search history in bigquery upon a http request.
+	-CREDENTIALS
+		This file is missing from the github as we don't like to share credentials.
+It is however used to connect to the bigquery.